hisaac/hisaac.net/posts/2016/2016-08-13-my-music-recs-newsletter.md

----
-title: "My Music Recs Newsletter"
-layout: post
+alias: 2016/08/13/my-music-recs-newsletter.html
-date: 2016-08-13
+published_date: 2016-08-13
-tags: [music, tech, newsletter]
+tags: music, tech, newsletter
----
+title: My Music Recs Newsletter
+___

 I've decided to try out the email newsletter format as a way to send out music recommendations.
 I love the discovery of new music almost as much as I love the music itself, so I thought it would be a fun way to help others discover great stuff.